Spur Cell Anemia Clinical Presentation

 Chorea-acanthocytosis syndrome

 The median age at onset of symptoms in chorea-acanthocytosis syndrome is 32 years.
 Median survival is 8-14 years.
-Limb chorea is the initial symptom in many cases, but, because it may be mild, patients may be able to suppress it for long periods before the other symptoms are evident.
+Limb chorea is the initial symptom in many cases, but because it may be mild, patients may be able to suppress it for long periods before the other symptoms are evident.

-Orofacial tics, buccolingual dyskinesia, and tongue biting that causes major problems with eating and swallowing occur early in the disease course.
+Orofacial tics, buccolingual dyskinesia, and tongue biting that cause major problems with eating and swallowing occur early in the disease course.
 Neurogenic muscle hypotonia, atrophy, and areflexia are common.
 Dysarthria develops during the course of the disease and occasionally may be the presenting feature.

-The percentage of acanthocytes in the peripheral blood varies from 20-50%.
+An increased number of acanthocytes in peripheral blood is characteristic but not pathognomonic and may appear only late in the course.
+[18] The percentage of acanthocytes in the peripheral blood varies from 20-50%.
 Patients do not have anemia.

 McLeod phenotype

-The acanthocyte number varies between 25% and 85%, and serum creatine kinase (CK) is elevated.
-This disorder is also described in association with CGD, RP, and DMD.
-The deletion of band Xp21 affects all or some of the genetic loci of these disorders because of their close proximity on the short arm of chromosome X.
+This condition is characterized by a mild, compensated hemolytic anemia and, occasionally, late-onset myopathy or chorea.
+[19] The acanthocyte percentage varies between 25% and 85%, and serum creatine kinase (CK) is elevated.
+This disorder is also described in association with chronic granulomatous disease, retinitis pigmentosa, and Duchenne muscular dystrophy.
+The deletion of band Xp21 affects all or some of the genetic loci of those disorders because of their close proximity on the short arm of chromosome X.

 Physical Examination